Notes On Super Riemann Surfaces And Their Moduli: Super Riemann Surfaces Of Low Genus

 The splittings of $\h\MM_{0,4}$ and their properties were first described in \cite{Ne}, with more detail in \cite{Gid}.
 The relevance to superstring perturbation theory is as follows \cite{GrSe}.
 Although tree level scattering amplitudes at generic values of the external momenta do not have the subtleties that occur in higher genus, some of these subtleties do occur in tree level scattering amplitudes at special values of the momenta (such as momentum zero).
 And moreover, as essentially also explained there, as well as in \cite{Ne}, in general a procedure to compute these amplitudes by first integrating over the fibers of a projection $\pi:\h\MM_{0,4}\to \h\M_{0,4}$ will only give the right answer if $\pi^{-1}(p_{ij}) =\eusm D_{ij}$.
 Otherwise a correction has to be made at infinity.

-In section \ref{infinity}, we will describe the genus $g$ generalization of the divisor $\eusm D_{ij}$.
+In section \ref{infinity}, we will describe the genus $\g$ generalization of the divisor $\eusm D_{ij}$.
 This information will be important input in a reconsideration of superstring perturbation theory \cite{Witten}, not so much because one aims to find a good splitting -- supermoduli space is actually not holomorphically split in general \cite{DonW} -- but as part of an explanation of how to handle the infrared region in the integration over supermoduli space.

 To understand $\h\MM_{0,4}$ more deeply, one has to describe its orbifold structure.
-Let us discuss what happens along the reduced space $\h\M_{0,4}$.
-Generically, along $\h\M_{0,4}$, the automorphism group of $\Sigma$ is the universal $\Z_2$ symmetry of split super Riemann surfaces generated by $\btau:\theta\to-\theta$.
-However, at the three points in $\h\M_{0,4}$ at which $\Sigma$ splits into two components, the automorphism group is enhanced to $\Z_2\times \Z_2$, since one has a separate $\Z_2$ symmetry group on each component.
+Let us discuss what happens along the reduced space $\h\MM_{0,4,\red},$ which roughly speaking (ignoring the orbifold structure) is the same as $\h\M_{0,4}$.
+Generically, along $\h\MM_{0,4,\red}$, the automorphism group of $\Sigma$ is the universal $\Z_2$ symmetry of split super Riemann surfaces generated by $\btau:\theta\to-\theta$.
+However, at the three points in $\h\MM_{0,4.\red}$ at which $\Sigma$ splits into two components, the automorphism group is enhanced to $\Z_2\times \Z_2$, since one has a separate $\Z_2$ symmetry group on each component.
 (This will be clearer in section \ref{infinity}; the NS degeneration described in eqn. (\ref{ondo}) has separate $\Z_2$ symmetries $\theta\to -\theta$ and $\psi\to -\psi$ if $\varepsilon=0$, though for $\varepsilon\not=0$, it has only a single $\Z_2$ symmetry.)
-Thus, although roughly speaking $\h\M_{0,4}$ is a copy of $\Bbb{CP}^1$ parametrized by the cross ratio, it is more accurate to think of it as an orbifold version of $\Bbb{CP}^1$, with an automorphism group that is generically $\Z_2$ and jumps to $\Z_2\times \Z_2$ at the three points at infinity.
-The normal bundle to $\h\M_{0,4}$ in $\h\MM_{0,4}$ is, roughly speaking, a vector bundle over $\h\M_{0,4}$ of rank $0|2$, but actually this vector bundle must be defined in the orbifold sense \cite{Deltwo}.
+Thus, although roughly speaking $\h\MM_{0,4,\red}$ is the same as $\h\M_{0,4}$ and is a copy of $\Bbb{CP}^1$ parametrized by the cross ratio, it is more accurate to think of it as an orbifold version of $\Bbb{CP}^1$, with an automorphism group that is generically $\Z_2$ and jumps to $\Z_2\times \Z_2$ at the three points at infinity.
+The normal bundle to $\h\MM_{0,4,\red}$ in $\h\MM_{0,4}$ is, roughly speaking, a vector bundle over $\h\MM_{0,4,\red}$ of rank $0|2$, but actually this vector bundle must be defined in the orbifold sense \cite{Deltwo}.